nateprewitt/smithy/designs/default-zero-value.md

 ### Impact on API design

 Members marked with the `@default` trait cannot differentiate between whether a property was set to its zero value or if a property was omitted.
+Default zero values are part of the type system of Smithy and not specific to any particular serialization of a type.
 This makes the `@default` trait a poor choice for Update/Patch-style APIs where it is critical to differentiate between omitted values and explicitly set values.

 To help guide API design, built-in validation will be added to Smithy to detect and warn when `@default` members are detected in the top-level input of